vi0le-grace/UAS-Stuff/README.md

 # UAS-Stuff
-This is for that UAS second round thing
+This is for that UAS second round thing, My program is basically just me trying out stuff btw, would maybe make it better later anyways.